kugelbit/ubx-packet-exchange/README.md

 # ubx-packet-exchange

- Programm for sending config-messages to a ublox-receiver and display the answere.
+ Programm for sending config-messages to a ublox-receiver via serial port and display the answere.

 ## Usage:
 ```